Best Countries for Varus Deformity Correction for Knee (One-Sided): A Complete Global Guide

 • Bone is surgically cut and realigned

-• Weight-bearing axis is shifted laterally
+• The weight-bearing axis is shifted laterally

 • Preserves natural joint